Autonomous Security Intelligence - A Critical Examination

 - Proactive: Monitor continuously and detect anomalies

-- Autonomous: Learn from patterns, predict risks, and remediate automatically
+- Autonomous: Learn from patterns, predict risks, and act without human approval

-Autonomous Security Intelligence (ASI) represents this third phase - a higher-order layer that learns from scan telemetry, predicts risk trajectories, and suggests or executes remediations without constant human oversight.
+Autonomous Security Intelligence (ASI) is typically described as a higher-order layer that learns from scan telemetry, predicts risk trajectories, and executes remediations without constant human oversight.
+This description captures the ambition - but omits the central problem: legitimacy.

-For decentralized infrastructure - where validators, RPC nodes, and DePIN edge devices operate independently across heterogeneous environments - ASI provides the coordinated intelligence that individual operators cannot achieve alone.
+For decentralized infrastructure - where validators, RPC nodes, and DePIN edge devices operate independently across heterogeneous environments - the stakes of autonomous action are especially high.
+A false positive is not just an alert to dismiss.
+It can cascade across a network.

 Core Components